-To manage any cases of coronavirus, each school will follow the advice and directions of government.
-If a school is directed to close temporarily due to an outbreak, the school will follow their existing emergency management school closure plans specific to the site, students and location of that individual school and communicate this clearly with the community.
+To manage any cases of COVID-19 within our schools, each school will follow the advice and directions of health authorities.
+If a school is directed to close temporarily due to an outbreak, the school will follow their emergency management school closure plans specific to the site, students and location of that individual school and communicate this clearly with the community.
 When the school is deemed able to re-open, the school will communicate through standard methods including email and social media.

 Anyone, who is unwell with symptoms including fever, cough and sore throat should consult the below health departments or their doctor:

 - The National Coronavirus Health Information Line is open 24/7 on 1800 020 080 to provide public health and situation information.